-Since the 1970s, consistent neoliberalism in politics alongside short, sharp bursts of neoconservatism have shaped our planet more than any other ideologies.
-This has been to the detriment of all but a shrinking cast of billionaires that profit in periods of crisis, even during the period of the pandemic.
+Since the 1970s, the consistent presence of neoliberalism in politics alongside short, sharp bursts of neoconservatism have shaped our planet to a greater extent than any other ideologies.
+This has been to the detriment of all but a shrinking cast of billionaires that profit in periods of crisis, even during the pandemic.
 The prognosis is not good, even if the pandemic provides a porthole for the possibility of a realignment.

-At one level, neoliberalism is in effect extreme libertarianism, purged of its earlier socialist or anarchist underpinnings that were ultimately communitarian.
+At one level, neoliberalism is extreme libertarianism, purged of its earlier socialist or anarchist underpinnings that were ultimately communitarian.
 Neoliberalism has had a tremendous influence on conservative thinking in recent times.
-Yet it is certainly not conservatism in its traditional Burkean sense; conserving and preserving that which is good.
+Yet it is not conservatism in a traditional Burkean sense of conserving and preserving that which is good.
 Neoliberals do not advocate moderation, restraint, anti-extremism, perspective, nuance or that ill-defined word ‘balance,’ save in terms of conventional political rights such as liberty, privacy and freedom of movement.

-Its first iteration did not begin this way.
-The Austrian economist Friedrich Hayek warned against the excesses of socialism in The Road to Serfdom (1944).
+It did not begin this way.
+In its first iteration, the Austrian economist Friedrich Hayek warned against the excesses of socialism in The Road to Serfdom (1944).
 This was witnessed in Britain of the 1970’s with the three day working week, refuse on the streets, and the stranglehold of government by the unions.
-Many of his points were valid, and I suspect he would be horrified at the political trajectory his ideas have taken.
+Many of Hayek’s points were valid, and I suspect he would be horrified at the political trajectory his ideas have taken.
 Similarly, Karly Marx was not responsible for and would have been horrified by Stalin.

-The initial idea behind libertarianism was for a combination of unregulated laissez faire economics, coupled with the legitimation of a hedonistic lifestyle through laws and social policies.
-I see nothing wrong with hedonism per se – or to a tolerance of human frailties – and indeed have spent much of my professional career as a barrister upholding the rights of an accused to due process.
+The initial idea behind libertarianism was for a combination of unregulated laissez faire economics, and the legitimation of a hedonistic lifestyle through laws and social policies.
+I see nothing wrong with hedonism per se – or for tolerance of human frailties more generally – and indeed have spent much of my professional career as a barrister upholding the rights of an accused to due process.

-Neo-conservatism, on the other hand, is hardly even capitalist.
-It is really an offshoot of a more authoritarian leftism combined with a fundamentalist, morally self-righteous neo-colonialism informed by ‘Christian’ values.
+Neoconservatism, on the other hand, is hardly even capitalist in outlook.
+It is really an offshoot of a more authoritarian leftism combined with a fundamentalist, morally self-righteous neocolonialism informed by ‘Christian’ values.
 It is associated in particular with the administrations of George W. Bush, with Paul Wolfowitz and Richard Perle its most prominent ideologues.

 The gender equity and transgender lobby now often act in a sinister way, and represent a branch of neoconservative in all its puritanical absurdity.
 ‘No platforming’ esteemed academics like Germaine Greer steers young people into sexual confusion and away from political engagement.
 It is a disaster emanating from a preening devotion to political correctness.

-The sponsorship of the gender equity agenda by American corporates negates the real human rights agenda.
-These bodies generally no longer fund advocates of social and economic justice, including rights to housing, healthcare and a clean, safe and aesthetically pleasing environment.
+The sponsorship of the gender equity agenda by corporate America negates the real human rights agenda.
+These companies do not tend to fund advocates of social and economic justice, including rights to housing, healthcare and a clean, safe and aesthetically pleasing environment.

-The privatisation of health care and even the Bismarckean welfare state began largely under Nixon in the US, where neo-liberalism first evolved.
-It was replaced by an insistence that people exercise personal and professional responsibility that masked a dismantling of social supports.
+The privatisation of healthcare and even the Bismarckean welfare state began largely under Nixon in the U.S., where neoliberalism first evolved.
+It was replaced by an insistence that people exercise personal and professional responsibility, which masked a dismantling of social supports.

 ‘Even Richard Nixon’s Got Soul’ (but not William F. Buckley)

-Nixon, a more sympathetic figure in hindsight – at least by comparison with latter day Republicans – was forced into healthcare privatisation by lobby groups from the medical profession, which has brought about the anti-health care system of America, where in 2018 over 17% of the country’s resources devoted to healthcare, yet it has one of the lowest life expectancies in the OECD.
-Moreover, industry sponsors regularly renege on private health care entitlements, through unscrupulous and clever lawyers.
+Nixon, a more sympathetic figure in hindsight – at least by comparison with latter day Republicans – was forced into healthcare privatisation by lobby groups from the medical profession, bringing into being the anti-health care system of America, where in 2018 over 17% of the country’s resources devoted to healthcare, yet it has one of the lowest life expectancies in the OECD.
+Moreover, industry sponsors regularly renege on private health care entitlements, through the machinations of unscrupulous lawyers.
 The fact of having a health care plan in the U.S. is no guarantee it will pay out.

-Nixon had his doubts and did not buy into wholesale, but by the time of Ronald Reagan’s victory in 1980 the neoliberals were firmly in the ascendancy, resulting in disastrous consequences for Americans, as Reagan’s advisor David Stockman describes in The Triumph of Politics: Why the Reagan Revolution Failed (1986).
+Nixon had his doubts and did not buy into the ideology wholesale, but by the time of Ronald Reagan’s victory in 1980 the neoliberals were firmly in the ascendancy, with disastrous consequences for Americans, as Reagan’s advisor David Stockman describes in The Triumph of Politics: Why the Reagan Revolution Failed (1986).

 Buckley moved conservatism away from the spirit of Burke’s community of souls, towards naked self-interest.
-This has led to the undermining, and now the actual buying of the state by the corporatocracy.
-Conservatism mutated into a form of individualism under Buckley’s stewardship.
+This has led to the undermining, and now the actual buying of the state apparatus by the corporatocracy.
+Thus, under Buckley’s stewardship conservatism mutated into a form of individualism tat undermined states.

-A genius, Buckley’s brilliant rhetoric was only matched by his repulsive qualities as a human being.
-This is very evident in the 2015 documentary Best of Enemies made about his media punditry with the almost equally dislikeable Gore Vidal during the 1968 American election.
-Buckley had an enormous, understated, influence in moving the Republican Party, via Reagan, towards libertarianism and the disaster capitalism now in vogue.
+Buckley’s brilliant rhetoric was only matched by his repulsive qualities as a human being.
+This is all-too-evident in the 2015 documentary Best of Enemies made about his media punditry alongside the almost equally contemptible Gore Vidal during the 1968 American election.
+Buckley had an enormous, understated, influence in moving the Republican Party, via Reagan, towards libertarianism, and the disaster capitalism now in vogue.
 Buckley in fact co-opted Russell Kirk, the Burkean conservative author of The Conservative Mind: From Burke to Eliot (1953) onto The National Review, seemingly in order to get him ‘on message.’

 Yet the Republican Party and indeed much of the present Conservative party in the UK are not conservatives in the Burkean sense as aforementioned.
 They have become neoliberal fanatics, which is far from the origins of the paternalistic conservatism that emerged in Britain the late eighteenth century.